AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 #include_code state_vars-MapAtSingletonGet /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

-In both code snippets, `state_var.at(account)` returns a singleton that is linked to the requested account.
+In both code snippets, `state_var.at(account)` returns a Singleton that is linked to the requested account.